manciuszz/HotReplacer/README.md

 # HotReplacer
- A script which allows to execute custom functions (i.e. replacing words on the fly) on any input fields (i.e web browser address bar, notepad, chat boxes etc..).
+A proof of concept script which allows to execute custom functions (i.e. replacing words on the fly) on any input fields (i.e web browser address bar, notepad, chat boxes etc..).

 # Preview